DisnakeCommunity/disnake-compass/README.md

 NOTE
 ====

 This branch is currently in alpha state.
 As of right now, buttons and selects are supported, and modals are yet to be implemented.
 Help with development would be very much appreciated.
-If you're interested in helping, please keep an eye on the repo's issues and [the TODO-section of this readme](https://github.com/DisnakeCommunity/disnake-ext-components/tree/docs#to-do).
+If you're interested in helping, please keep an eye on the repo's issues and [the TODO-section of this readme](https://github.com/DisnakeCommunity/disnake-compass/tree/docs#to-do).

-disnake-ext-components
+disnake-compass
 ======================

 An extension for [disnake](https://github.com/DisnakeDev/disnake) aimed at making component interactions with listeners somewhat less cumbersome.